-&lt;sup>1The 2015-2017 State Budget (Act 55) changed State law relative to shoreland zoning.
+1 The 2015-2017 State Budget (Act 55) changed State law relative to shoreland zoning.
 Under Act 55 a shoreland zoning ordinance may not regulate a matter more restrictively than it is regulated by a State shoreland-zoning standard unless the matter is not regulated by a standard in Chapter NR 115, "Wisconsin's Shoreland Protection Program," of the Wisconsin Administrative Code.
 (Examples of unregulated matters may involve wetland setbacks, bluff setbacks, development density, and stormwater standards).
 In addition, Under Act 55, a local shoreland ordinance may not require establishment or expansion of a vegetative buffer on already developed land and may not establish standards for impervious surfaces unless those standards consider a surface to be pervious if its runoff is treated or is discharged to an internally drained pervious area.

-villages, towns, school districts, and lake management districts.
-The 1987 County park and open space plan, amended in 1999 and updated in 2012, provides for the preservation of environmental corridors and isolated natural resource areas.
-The open space preservation element of that plan is summarized on Map V-1.
+The regional land use plan described in Chapter II of this report includes provisions to preserve the environmental corridors and isolated natural resource areas.
+This regional plan forms the framework for local land use planning that is carried out by the local units of government in the County, In Kenosha County, in 2010, there were 44 park and open space sites with 40 acres or more of area, encompassing 11,552 acres.
+Of these park and open space sites, seven were owned and maintained by the County; 16 were owned and maintained by State departments, including the Wisconsin Department of Natural Resources, the Wisconsin Department of Transportation, and the University of Wisconsin; and 21 were owned and maintained by local units of government, including cities, villages, towns, school districts, and lake management districts.
+The 1987 County park and open space plan, amended in 1999 and updated in 2012,4 provides for the preservation of environmental corridors and isolated natural resource areas.
+The open space preservation element of that plan is summarized on Map 38.
 This element recommends that 4,150 acres be acquired by Kenosha County, the State of Wisconsin, local governments within the County, and nonprofit conservation organizations operating in the County.
-The outdoor recreation element of that plan is summarized on Map V-2.
-The current status of ownership of park and open space sites by the County and State is shown on Map V-3.
+The outdoor recreation element of that plan is summarized on Map 39.
+The current status of ownership of park and open space sites by the County and State is shown on Map 40.
 Kenosha County has been active in promoting and assisting local units of government in the County in preparing land use plans that are consistent with the Regional and County objectives for preservation of environmentally sensitive lands.
 In addition, all of the municipalities with significant areas of environmental corridors and/or isolated natural resource areas, have local land use and/or park and open space plans completed or underway that are consistent with the Regional and County plans with regard to preservation of environmentally sensitive lands.
 A listing of those plans is included in Appendix E.